DrJZhou/Deep-Learning-for-Aspect-Level-Sentiment-Classification-Baselines/README.md

 All the codes and datasets for ASC will be released later.

 ## Authors
- - Jie Zhou;Jimmy Huang;Qin Chen, Tingting Wang, Qinmin Vivian Hu, and Liang He
+ - Jie Zhou, Jimmy Huang, Qin Chen, Tingting Wang, Qinmin Vivian Hu, and Liang He

 ## Environmental Requirement
 - Python 3.6
-- Pytorch 4.0
+- Pytorch 0.4.0
 - sklearn
 - numpy